fabi1cazenave/node-html2epub/examples/README.md

 alice
 -----

-This local XHTML copy of Gutenberg’s “[Alice’s Adventures in Wonderland](http://www.gutenberg.org/1/11/)” can be converted to a valid EPUB3 ebook without any configuration:
+This local XHTML copy of Gutenberg’s “[Alice’s Adventures in Wonderland](http://www.gutenberg.org/1/11/)” can be converted to a [valid](http://validator.idpf.org/) EPUB3 document without any configuration:

 ```
 html2epub --basedir=alice